 Artisan 179 is a collaborative vision of owners Carrie Boehm and Ted Anderson.
-Assistant General Manager/Event Coordinator Katrina Harland.
+General Manager/Event Coordinator Katrina Harland.
 Our wish is to give our guests a chance to experience superior service, unique cocktails, and creative cuisine in both the restaurant and our private event room “The Rhino Room”.

 We want to share with you our passion…a passion for our craft, for food, for art, for music and our private events.
 We create both our cuisine and cocktails with passion, using house made ingredients like simple syrups, bitters, aged rye and techniques like smoking, curing, and sous vide cooking.